DebonairSM/job-apply/README.md

 npm run report
 ```

-Creates HTML report in `reports/` folder with job details, scores, and analysis.
+Creates HTML report in `reports/` folder.
+All queued jobs are moved to "reported" status, which pauses automatic application until you review and manually change them back to "queued" if desired.

 ### Apply to Jobs